She (1954 film)

-She (Sie) is a 1954 West German romantic comedy film directed by Rolf Thiele and starring Marina Vlady, Walter Giller, and Nadja Tiller.
+She (Sie) is a 1954 West German romantic comedy film directed by Rolf Thiele and starring Marina Vlady, Walter Giller, and Nadja Tiller.It was made at Göttingen Studios and on location in several sites including Paris.
 The film's sets were designed by the art director Walter Haag.
-It was made at Göttingen Studios and on location in several sites including Paris.

 Plot

 In Paris a Hungarian illustrator becomes engaged to Céline, the seventeen-year-old daughter of the owner of the newspaper at which he works.
 They have to wait four years until she is legally able to marry him.
 In the meantime he seems to have become attracted to a young Italian woman.